ArkScript-lang/Ark/README.md

 * the [standard library](https://github.com/ArkScript-lang/std), written in ArkScript itself
 * the [standard library modules](https://github.com/ArkScript-lang/modules), extending the capacities of the language, written in C++
 * [ArkDoc](https://github.com/ArkScript-lang/ArkDoc), a documentation generator *à la doxygen* for ArkScript, written in Python 3
-* our [website](https://github.com/ArkScript-lang/website) written in HTML, CSS and JavaScript
+* our [website](https://github.com/ArkScript-lang/website) written in Markdown using a static site generator

 ### Our beloved contributors